Chapter 3.9

 Beware of persons remaining inside the hazard zone behind the detection devices.
 If that is possible, additional safety measures may be needed.

-- Safety-rated software control of the motion (meeting at least PL = d to (EN) ISO 13849-1 or SIL 2 to (EN) IEC 62061)
+- Safety-rated motion control software (conforming to at least PL = d according to (EN) ISO 13849-1 or SIL 2 according to (EN) IEC 62061)

 The fence is meant to keep people out, not the robot in.